mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 This will take several minutes for the first time, say about 6-7 mins in a normal case for an idle 4-core machine (for assumptions within reason)<a id="sec-4-9" name="sec-4-9"></a>

 ### Buildroot
 Now we have the kernel already compiled.
-However, remember kernel doesn't all by itself.
+However, remember kernel doesn't run all by itself.
 We will need a shell running in user space for which you will need a sandbox userspace.
 One of the quickest options is to build an initial ramdisk, which basically provides a temporary root fs in memory.<a id="sec-4-10" name="sec-4-10"></a>
 The best option here is [buildroot](https://buildroot.org/), you don't have to click and get lost in the ocean of details (yet!).
 Here's an intro from it's official documentation: "Buildroot is a tool that simplifies and automates the process of building a complete Linux system for an embedded system, using cross-compilation.".
 OK! so you know enough to follow up on the details later.
 For now we have got to start compiling.<a id="sec-4-11" name="sec-4-11"></a>

     git clone git://git.buildroot.net/buildroot